-(ALSO SEE KRAMER PIANO COMPANY) The small but successful firm of Kelso & Company established by Sears.
-R. Kelso, Sr. in New York in 1891.
-Records show the first factor was located at 16 Horatio Street, New York City.
+The small but successful firm of Kelso & Company established by Mr. Sears.
+R. Kelso, Sr. in 1891 in New York.
+Records show the first factory was located at 16 Horatio Street, New York City.
 By 1920, the firm had grown to occupy several blocks of West 140th Street in New York City.

 Kelso & Company started by building upright pianos, but soon added player pianos and baby grand pianos to their product line.
-In addition to the “Kelso” brand name, the firm also built pianos under the “Kramer” and “Kewpie” labels.
+In addition to the Kelso brand name, the firm also built pianos under the Kramer and Kewpie brand labels.

-Kelso & Co. appears to have gone out of business around 1930 with the onset of the Great Depression.
+The firm appears to have gone out of business with the Great Depression.

 Can you find your instrument listed in these antique catalogs?